IIpho3nix/loggers/README.md

 logger.trace("this is a trace test var1: {} var2: {} ", "abc", 1234, "test");
 ```

-whitch will print this output
+which will print this output

 ```
 [03:00:00] [TEST/DEBUG] this is a debug test var1: abc var2: 1234 test